wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-one.markdown

   * Deliver a talk to many people you don't know at a conference or meetup

-2. None of the options [(off the provided list)](https://gist.github.com/fool/b0f254ff8c72a5765b6a9138249789d6) were unexciting, but here are the ones I find least interesting:
+2. None of the options [(off the provided list)](https://gist.github.com/fool/b0f254ff8c72a5765b6a9138249789d6) were unexciting, but here are the ones I find least interesting in no particular order:

+  * Receive occasional phone calls requesting support from our highest-value customers

+  * Find and recruit teammates for the support team

+  * Manage a support team

+  * Help train and onboard new support teammates

+  * Engage multiple users at once via chat to answer their questions and troubleshoot problems